Marketing Cloud, Trailhead...

 Managing your pipeline lets you catch tiny problems before they become big.

 How do you build a healthy sales pipeline?

 We touched on this earlier, but you find out if someone is a good fit for your product by qualifying the lead.
 The sales rep’s job is to then qualify those leads, meaning to figure out which ones are worth pursuing further.
-Each company will have different criteria for what counts as a good lead, with many companies even using a lead scoring system to prioritize leads based on how likely they are to purchase.
-For example, at Salesforce, our lead scoring system is powered by artificial intelligence to automatically prioritize leads based on CRM data.
+Each company will have different criteria for what counts as a good lead, with many companies even using a lead scoring system to prioritise leads based on how likely they are to purchase.
+For example, at Salesforce, our lead scoring system is powered by artificial intelligence to automatically prioritise leads based on CRM data.

 Common questions you should ask when qualifying leads:

 - Does this lead have a need for our solution?

 - Do they have a budget for our solution?

 - Is this lead in a decision-making position?